Charles Oliveira

-Charles Oliveira da Silva (born 17 October 1989) is a Brazilian professional mixed martial artist and fourth degree black belt Brazilian jiu-jitsu practitioner.
-(Note: Under Ericson Cardoso and Jorge "Macaco" Patino) Oliveira currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC), where he is a former UFC Lightweight Champion.
-As of November 18, 2025, he is #2 in the UFC lightweight rankings and as of October 14, 2025, he is #15 in the UFC men's pound-for-pound rankings.
+Charles Oliveira da Silva (born October 17, 1989) is a Brazilian professional mixed martial artist and fourth degree black belt Brazilian jiu-jitsu practitioner.
+(Note: Under Ericson Cardoso and Jorge "Macaco" Patino) Oliveira currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC), where he is a former UFC Lightweight Champion and current symbolic UFC "BMF" titleholder.
+As of January 27, 2026, he is #3 in the Meta UFC lightweight rankings.

 Oliveira started training Brazilian jiu-jitsu in his youth, achieving multiple championship titles before transitioning to MMA in 2007.
 Oliveira holds multiple UFC records, notably the most submission wins in the organization's history at 17, most finishes at 21 and most bonuses at 21.

 Early life

 From humble origins, Oliveira was born in the favela of Vicente de Carvalho in the town of Guarujá, São Paulo, Brazil on 17 October 1989.
-At age 7, he was diagnosed with heart murmur and rheumatic fever, and told by a doctor that he couldn't play sports.
+At age 7, he was diagnosed with heart murmur and rheumatic fever, and told by a doctor that he could not play sports.
 His parents decided against it and let him play sports as his condition healed over time.
 At 12 years old, a neighbor introduced him to a Brazilian jiu-jitsu gym where trainer Roger Coelho gave free classes to low-income people.
 His family helped fund his future training by selling street snacks and discarded cardboard.
 He then became São Paulo champion just two months after starting jiu-jitsu.